When we eat healthy foods, we feel good, have lots of energy, and we’re generally happier people.

 - add cooked wheat to soups

-- made a recipe out of this handy whole grain recipe book
+- make a recipe out of this whole grain recipe book

 - replace 1/3 of flour for quick oats